We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 Male Dog Neutering

-Puppy neutering is a short surgical procedure where both testicles are carefully removed.
+Puppy castration is a short surgical procedure where both testicles are carefully removed.
 The procedure takes roughly half an hour.

 What age can my puppy be neutered?